canonical/mlflow-operator/docs/tutorial/mlflow-kubeflow.rst

 From the menu, choose the ``Clone a Repository`` option.

-Now insert this repository address https://github.com/canonical/kubeflow-examples.git
+Now insert this repository address ``https://github.com/canonical/kubeflow-examples.git``.

 This will clone a whole ``kubeflow-examples`` repository onto the notebook server.
 The cloned repository will be a folder on the server, with the same name as the remote repository.
-Go inside the folder and after that, choose the ``mlflow-v2-examples`` subfolder.
+Go inside the folder and after that, choose the ``mlflow-v2-examples`` sub-folder.

 There you will find two notebooks: